Squatting (Australian history): Victoria

 In the colony of Victoria, the 1860 Land Act allowed free selection of Crown land, including that occupied by pastoral leases.
+Squatting land holders actions during Ned Kelly's childhood would lead to his later career as a Bushranger.

 Queensland

 The process of land selection in Queensland began in 1860 and continued under a series of land acts in subsequent years.
-Separated from New South Wales in 1859, land was considered the new Queensland colony’s greatest asset and its prosperity as a colony was measured according to the extent of land settlement.
-Rent from land leases was the colony’s largest revenue earner.
+Separated from New South Wales in 1859, land was considered the new Queensland colony's greatest asset and its prosperity as a colony was measured according to the extent of land settlement.
+Rent from land leases was the colony's largest revenue earner.
 The initial political contest was between the squatters who controlled large tracts of land and the new immigrants who wanted small land holdings.
 The resumption of squatters' land for division into smaller farms (known as closer settlement) was promoted by the Queensland Government to attract immigrants to Queensland.
-Although Queensland legislation was framed with the aim of a comprehensive land policy, lobbying by both groups led to numerous rule changes about the conditions of occupacy of the land and who had priority.
+Although Queensland legislation was framed with the aim of a comprehensive land policy, lobbying by both groups led to numerous rule changes about the conditions of occupancy of the land and who had priority.
 Consequently there were over 50 principal and amending acts covering all land legislation up to 1910.